rashmijoyappa/Capstone/README.md

 In this project we will apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
 These include:

-Working in AWS Using Jenkins to implement Continuous Integration and Continuous Deployment Building pipelines Working with Ansible and CloudFormation to deploy clusters Building Kubernetes clusters Building Docker containers in pipelines
+1) Working in AWS
+2) Using Jenkins to implement Continuous Integration and Continuous Deployment
+3) Building pipelines
+4) Working with CloudFormation to deploy clusters
+5) Building Kubernetes clusters
+6) Building Docker containers in pipelines

 About Project: